microsoft/teams-ai/js/samples/03.adaptiveCards.a.typeAheadBot/README.md

 This sample shows how to incorporate Adaptive Cards into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
 Type-Ahead bot gives an enhanced search experience with Adaptive Cards to search and select data.

+## How to use

+Once the sample is running, you can interact by sending 'dynamic' or 'static' to the app.
+The app will respond with an Adaptive Card.
+Typing into the search box will filter the list of options.
+Selecting an option and submitting will send a message to the bot with the selected option(s).

 ## Setting up the sample

 1. Clone the repository